The Powell Memo with Commentary

 This is The Big Lie Gambit.
 1 If the reader swallows it they are hooked.

 "The American economic system" was not under attack.
 In truth it was big business that was attacking The People and the common good.
 Once the reader swallows this first fallacy, the rest of the memo works.
 It's infective.
 So much so that the Powell Memo master plan worked.
-In twenty some years large for-profit corporations had taken over the American system.
+In twenty some years large for-profit corporations have taken over the American system.

 Furthermore, thoughtful people can question bold assertions like this.
 As soon as you see phrases like "no thoughtful person can question" you should reject what follows, because this is a classic form of deception.
 It's a standard setup for an argument that has little strong logical evidence but lots of weak emotional evidence and mountains of rationalizations and lies.
 "No thoughtful person can question" essentially demands that you put aside rational thinking and just blindly accept what follows.